aidyp/adp/content/post/zelda.md

 ![Alt](/pictures/emulator-expectations.png#center)

-From the software's perspective it issues orders and gets results.
-It doesn't know, or care, how those hardware instructions are executed.
+From the software's perspective it issues orders and gets back results.
+The reason it won't work on a different computer is that the hardware of the different machine doesn't understand these orders.
+To solve this, we can build a translator.

 It's not easy to make an emulator.
 Luckily, someone else has already done it.
 In order to make this console, we need two parts.